vfarcic/devops24/manuscript/01-sts.md

     exec -it db-0 -- sh
 ```

-We exited the `dns-test` Pod and entered into one of the MongoDB Pods created by the StatefulSet.
+We exited the `dns-test` Pod and entered into one of the MongoDB containers created by the StatefulSet.

 ```bash
 mongo